nicofirst1/MotionBot/README.md

 ### Tried Fixes
 * Changing the resolution from *640,480* to any other resolution brings telegram to recognize the file as a video (not gif), but it still does not show up in the mobile version
 * Changing the file extension to *.mp4v* does not work
+* Changing codec to cv2.VideoWriter_fourcc(*'MPEG') does not show gif on desktop too